onnx/turnkeyml/docs/lemonade/getting_started.md

 ## Low-Level API

-The low-level API is useful for designing custom experiments, for example to sweep over many checkpoints, devices, and/or tools.
+The low-level API is useful for designing custom experiments.
+For example, sweeping over specific checkpoints, devices, and/or tools.

 Here's a quick example of how to prompt a Hugging Face LLM using the low-level API, which calls the load and prompt tools one by one: